 Final Vendor Confirmations and Payments

 Create a master checklist of every vendor and their remaining balance.
-Most Filipino wedding vendors require final payment one to two weeks before the event.
+Most Australian wedding vendors require final payment one to two weeks before the event.
 Confirm arrival times, setup requirements, and contact numbers for the day itself.
-Share a detailed timeline with every vendor, including buffer time for potential delays.
-Manila traffic alone can add an hour or more to transit times, so build generous margins into your schedule.
+Share a detailed timeline with every vendor, including buffer time for potential delays. city traffic alone can add an hour or more to transit times, so build generous margins into your schedule.

 Conduct a final walkthrough of your venue with your coordinator, discussing table layouts, stage positioning, photo locations, and emergency procedures.
 If you have an outdoor component, confirm the backup plan for rain and ensure your venue has the necessary covered space or tent arrangements ready to deploy.